-Vanguard just released a study that reached the same conclusion (more or less).
-Called Dollar-cost averaging just means taking risk later (pdf), the study compared the historical performance of dollar-cost averaging with lump sum investing.
-The results–
+Called Dollar-cost averaging just means taking risk later (pdf), the study compared the historical performance of dollar-cost averaging with lump sum investing (LSI).
+The results?

 On average, we find that an LSI approach has outperformed a DCA approach approximately two-thirds of the time, even when results are adjusted for the higher volatility of a stock/bond portfolio versus cash investments.
 This finding is consistent with the fact that the returns of stocks and bonds exceeded that of cash over our study period in each of these markets.